 The EMH is very bad news for stock pickers and market forecasters.
 It means that there are no “deals” in the securities markets.
 Millions of market participants are constantly scrutinizing the price of securities, resulting in consensus market prices that are a fair representation of intrinsic value.
 The only way to predict future prices is to predict future events that no one else is aware of.

 The EMH has been put to the test.
 If it is false and it is indeed possible to forecast prices, professional investors and mutual fund managers who employ large staffs of stock analysts and who are at the top of their field should have been able to outperform the average investor as measured by indexes.

-Multiple exhaustive, academic studies have been conducted over the past 60 years (Michael Jensen in 1967, Burton Malkeil in 1995, and Mark Carhart in the nineties both conducted exhaustive studies of professional investors.
-They each concluded that in general a manager's fee, and not his skill, plays the biggest role in performance.
+Multiple exhaustive, academic studies have been conducted over the past 60 years (Michael Jensen in 1967, Burton Malkeil in 1995, and Mark Carhart in 1997 to name a few).
+They each concluded that in general, a manager’s fee, and not his skill, plays the biggest role in performance.
 Since mutual funds report performance after deducting fees, the bigger the fee, the worse the performance on average.
-Aside from that, expert investors with nearly unlimited resources working around the clock can't seem to out-predict the market.
+Aside from that, expert investors with nearly unlimited resources working around the clock cannot seem to out-predict the market.
 In repeated studies of ten-year performance, it has been shown that only about 1/5 of predictive money managers have matched the market averages.